How to Apply Diaper Rash Cream the Right Way: Step-by-Step Guide

 When you apply diaper rash cream, use a pea-sized amount first, then spread a thin layer over the affected areas and into skin folds.
 This helps create a protective barrier against moisture and friction.

-If the signs of diaper rash cover a larger area, add a little more, but avoid piling on thick layers; overapplying can hold in dampness and slow healing.
+If the signs of diaper rash cover a larger area, add a little more, but avoid piling on thick layers unless the product label says to use a thick barrier.
+Overapplying can become messy and may slow healing if moisture is trapped underneath.

-After applying cream, let it absorb for a moment so the skin can breathe before you change a diaper.
+After applying cream, give it a moment to settle before you put on a fresh diaper.

 Check the area each time you change a diaper and reapply as needed.